diztinct-glenn/python-django-lesson/README.md

 #Django#
 Django Docs: https://docs.djangoproject.com/en/1.10/

+*From Django's wikipedia* - Django's primary goal is to ease the creation of complex, database-driven websites.
+Django emphasizes reusability and "pluggability" of components, rapid development, and the principle of don't repeat yourself.<br>

 Django is a MTV(Model-Template-View) framework.
 MTV is similar to what we've seen with MVC in Ruby on Rails except for some small differences.
 For instance, Views in Django are the bridge between Models(Database) and Templates(What You See), similar to what we called Controllers in Ruby on Rails.

-Routes in Django are written using regular expressions
+Routes in Django are written dynamically using regular expressions.

 ###How to start a project in Django:###
 First you need Django installed.
 You can do that by running